Article updated: April 05, 2022

 Publishing through Hootsuite lets you post to several social networks at once, saving you time and helping keep your content consistent across your channels.

-Note: Hootsuite does not support creating Facebook events or polls, or Twitter polls.
+Note: Hootsuite does not support creating events or polls.

 Create a post in the legacy composer

-- Hover over CreateNew Post , then select Legacy composer.
+- Point to Composer , then select Legacy composer.

-- Select the social account(s) that will publish the post by selecting Click to select a social network.
+- Select the social account(s) that will publish the post by pointing to Select an account.
+See Select accounts in composer (Legacy) for more information.
 Only one Twitter profile can be selected per post.